Aditya4289/CrowdFund-Decentralized-Funding/README.md

 ## Introduction

 This dApp allows users to create their own crowdfunding campaigns, discover other campaigns, and contribute to campaigns using tokens.
 It connects to the blockchain using Metamask for secure and user-friendly interactions.
-The frontend is designed with a beautiful and responsive UI using Tailwind CSS.
+The frontend is designed with a beautiful and responsive UI using Tailwind CSS.Used Router Protocol is a solution introduced to address the issues hindering the usability of cross-chain liquidity migration in the DeFi ecosystem

 ## Features